nimmalamadhuri467/Hospital_Management_System/README.md

 # Hospital_Management_System

 ## Overview
 The Hospital Management System is a comprehensive application designed to streamline the management of patients, doctors, departments, and health records in a hospital setting.
-This system allows for efficient patient tracking, symptom logging, task management, and medication interaction checks, making it a valuable tool for healthcare professionals.
+Developed as a DSA (Data Structures and Algorithms) project using Python, this system efficiently incorporates core concepts of data management and algorithmic problem-solving.
+It allows for efficient patient tracking, symptom logging, task management, and medication interaction checks, making it a valuable tool for healthcare professionals while demonstrating the practical implementation of DSA principles.

 ## Features
 - Patient Management: Add and manage patient records, including their health conditions, severity levels, and assigned doctors.